 Important Real ID Information Regarding Name Changes

-- If your proof of identity document (birth certificate, social security card, passport, etc.) does not contain your current full legal name, you must present official documents reflecting any name change(s).
+- If your proof of identity document (birth certificate, passport, etc.) does not contain your current full legal name, you must present official documents reflecting any name change(s).
 This may include a marriage certificate, divorce decree, adoption records or court order.

 - In a case of multiple name changes, you must present official documents for each name change.
 Divorce decrees must reference the maiden name or former name before marriage.